-- Why was Gates Ag One created?
+- Why was Bill & Melinda Gates Agricultural Innovations created?
 What is its purpose?

 Demographically, smallholder farmers are amongst the most likely to be poor, hungry, and malnourished.
 They are also amongst the most impacted by climate change despite being least responsible.
 Despite this, agricultural innovations have too often overlooked their needs and realities, failing to support them under increasingly difficult conditions.

 We can also unlock a range of other development gains by supporting smallholder farmers, from better livelihoods and stronger economies, particularly for the most vulnerable women and youth, to heightened climate resilience for the world’s most vulnerable regions.
 Our method of improving plant biology also offers the potential for breakthrough transformations that are renewable, affordable, and scalable.
 And we combine and deploy best practices in product development, regulatory stewardship, business development, and intellectual property to secure our ability to carry out research and development designed to meet the needs of smallholder farmers.
 Through licensing scientific breakthroughs, Gates Ag One can both protect innovations for global access and leverage new developments to advance global agricultural science.

 In short, we believe that all lives have equal value and that smallholder farmers must have the same opportunity to thrive as others.